kellyjadams/spotify-data-analyze/README.md

 BQ_TABLE=log_tracks
 ```

-> Secrets are injected into Cloud Run using `--set-env-vars`
+> These are injected into Cloud Run during deployment using `--set-env-vars`.

 ---